-- Inventory management: This is the process by which an ecommerce business orders and stores raw materials, components of a product, or finished products themselves.
+- Inventory management.
+This is the process by which an ecommerce business orders and stores raw materials, components of a product, or finished products themselves.
 Most ecommerce outfits don’t manufacture their own products, so inventory management is a critical part of the fulfillment process.
 You have to know what products you have on hand before you can fill a customer’s order.

-- Warehouse storage: This is the process by which products ready for sale are stored for later shipment.
+- Warehouse storage.
+This is the process by which products ready for sale are stored for later shipment.
 You may store products yourself, if you have the capacity, or outsource this to a third-party warehousing service.

-- Receiving orders: At this stage, your company receives orders from customers.
+- Receiving orders.
+At this stage, your company receives orders from customers.

-- Packaging: This is the process of preparing products for shipping.
+- Packaging.
+This is the process of preparing products for shipping.
 This may involve wrapping products in branded packaging, as well as packing products in protective material to ensure they do not get damaged in transit to the customer.

-- Shipping: This process entails selecting and paying for the appropriate postage or private shipping service to transport products from the warehouse to the end customer.
+- Shipping.
+Shipping entails selecting and paying for the appropriate postage or private shipping service to transport products from the warehouse to the end customer.
 Customers expect to get an estimate of shipping times before they purchase, and for those time frames to be met.
 One of the biggest upsets to the customer experience is unforeseen delays in shipments.
 If you can offer two-day shipping, great!
 But if you can’t, be sure to communicate a realistic time frame to your buyers at the outset.

-3 strategies for ecommerce fulfillment
+Three strategies for ecommerce fulfillment